365 WAYS TO DECLUTTER YOUR HOME IN 365 DAYS

 - Old glasses that you never wear

-- Glue that doesn’t work anymore
+- Glue that doesn’t stick anymore

 - Dead batteries